Questions and answers for human resources specialists

 11. What is an alternative assessment method for assessing second language proficiency?

 An alternative assessment method could include the personal knowledge or a work sample of the employee.
-If the hiring manager has been able to observe the employee in the course of their duties with respect to the use of their second official language and has acquired sufficient personal knowledge to assess the individual, the hiring manager may decide to use personal knowledge as an assessment method while respecting the guiding principles for alternate methods to second language evaluation tests.
+If the hiring manager has been able to observe the employee in the course of their duties with respect to the use of their second official language and has acquired sufficient personal knowledge to assess the individual, the hiring manager may decide to use personal knowledge as an assessment method while respecting the guiding principles for alternative methods to second language evaluation tests.
 The assessment method and results must be documented.
 Please consult your human resources advisor for further details.

 To support hiring managers with alternative assessment methods, the Public Service Commission has developed practical guides for written expression, reading comprehension and oral proficiency tests.
 These guides include suggestions on how to develop assessment content and how to rate candidates.
 They also provide sample rating guides that may be used “as is” or adapted to meet the unique needs of each hiring manager.